 The SME Magazine is a bi-monthly magazine distributed with The Business Times, which deals with issues close to the hearts of Singapore's SMEs and entrepreneurs.

-Wealth is a magazine distributed with The Business Times.
-Targeted at high net worth individuals and highlights issues that are relevant to them in terms of their investments, wealth structuring, philanthropy and more.
+Wealth is a section of The Business Times.
+It is targeted at high net worth individuals and highlights issues that are relevant to them in terms of their investments, wealth structuring, philanthropy and more.

 BT organises the following annual business awards events in conjunction with its partners.